nibio-org/vips-backend-single-server/README.md

 This repository contains scripts and documentation for configuring the VIPS backend systems (VIPSLogic, VIPSCoreManager and VIPSCore) on a single Linux server.

 ## Requirements
-- Ubuntu Linux 18.04 TLS
+- Ubuntu Linux 18.04 LTS

 ## Instructions